bensheldon/island94-jekyll/_posts/2019-04-07-weeknotes-for-april-7-2019.md

 >
 > All those concerned with the improvement of education will find something of interest in _Learning how to learn_.

 I revisited [“When you get that wealthy, you start to buy your own bullshit”: The miseducation of Sheryl Sandberg”](https://www.vanityfair.com/news/2018/11/sheryl-sandberg-harvard-business-school-leadership) which I’ve been [tweeting about](https://twitter.com/bensheldon/status/1078527121532710912).
-From “The Parable of the Sadhu”, a Harvard Business case study by Bowen McCoy, which is held up as an example of bullshit and stands in contrast to the ethics of [The Concrete Sumo](https://island94.org/2018/07/the-concrete-sumo):
+From ["The Parable of the Sadhu"](http://dhensley.com/wp-content/uploads/2017/06/parable-of-sadhu.pdf), a Harvard Business case study by Bowen McCoy, which is held up as an example of bullshit and stands in contrast to the ethics of [The Concrete Sumo](https://island94.org/2018/07/the-concrete-sumo):

 > The word *ethics* turns off many and confuses more.
 Yet the notions of shared values and an agreed-upon process for dealing with adversity and change – what many people mean when they talk about corporate culture – seem to be at the heart of the ethical issue.
 People who are in touch with their own core beliefs and the beliefs of others and who are sustained by them can be more comfortable living on the cutting edge.
 At times, taking a tough line or a decisive stand in a muddle of ambiguity is the only ethical thing to do.
 If a manager is indecisive about a problem and spends time trying to figure out the “good” thing to do, the enterprise may be lost.
 >